Blurred Lines: MTV Video Music Awards

 Thicke performed "Blurred Lines" as a duet with American singer Miley Cyrus at the 2013 MTV Video Music Awards, medleyed with Cyrus' "We Can't Stop" and "Give It 2 U", featuring 2 Chainz.
 The performance began with Cyrus performing "We Can't Stop" in bear-themed attire.
 Following this, Thicke entered the stage and Cyrus stripped down to a small skin-colored two-piece outfit.
 Cyrus subsequently touched Thicke's crotch area with a giant foam finger and twerked against his crotch.
 The performance drew extensive reactions and became the most tweeted about event in history, with Twitter users generating 360,000 tweets about the event per minute; breaking the previous record held by Beyoncé's Super Bowl XLVII halftime show performance six months earlier.

 Critics universally panned the performance.
 Shirley Halperin for The Hollywood Reporter described the performance as "crass" and "reminiscent of a bad acid trip".
 Writing for the American news program Today, Anna Chan called the performance "embarrassingly raunchy", while Katy Kroll of Rolling Stone labeled it a "hot mess".
-The performance was described by XXL critic B. J. Steiner as a "trainwreck in the classic sense of the word as the audience reaction seemed to be a mix of confusion, dismay and horror in a cocktail of embarrassment".
+B. J. Steiner of XXL magazine gave the performance a negative review, labeling it as disastrous and noting that the audience appeared to respond with a mix of confusion and discomfort.
 Louisa Peacock and Isabelle Kerr of Telegraph described Cyrus' actions as her going into "overdrive [...] trying to kill off her Disney millstone, Hannah Montana.
 In July 2017, Cyrus said she felt sexualized while twerking during the performance.